Computing (Internet Technology and Security) MSc

 International Students enquiries

-Our postgraduate Computing (Internet Technology and Security) course allows you to study cyber security and cryptography, develop your research and analytical skills and complete an individual thesis investigating an area related to an aspect of online secure computer systems design and development that are particularly of interest to you and is part of your career development plans.
+Our Computing (Internet Technology and Security) MSc course allows you to study cyber security and cryptography.
+You will have the opportunity develop your research and analytical skills.
+You will also complete an individual thesis investigating an area related to an aspect of online secure computer systems design and development that are particularly of interest to you and is part of your career development plans.

 - Access to PC and Linux workstation computers

-Today’s society relies on computing and Internet technology, creating a high demand for internet security products and services as well as people with the knowledge and expertise to design, implement and manage secure internet applications.
-While this pathway is mostly technical in focus, you will also learn about the business context and develop interpersonal skills that are vital to problem solving in business.
+Today’s society relies on computing and Internet technology.
+This creates a high demand for internet security products and services as well as people with the knowledge and expertise to design, implement and manage secure internet applications.
+While this Computing (Internet Technology and Security) MSc pathway is mostly technical in focus, you will also learn about the business context and develop interpersonal skills that are vital to problem solving in business.

 You will study the following three common modules with all computing master’s students; Modern Computer Architecture, Visual Object Software, and Databases.
 These modules cover the fundamental principles that you will need to be able to move on to a more specialised range of modules.
 Some of the optional modules listed below are only offered according to staff availability and student numbers.
 However, Internet Programming and Internet Security modules are specifically, offered to all students on this specialised pathway.